dqh147258/RxAndroidExtensions/README.md

 ### Activity
 - Request permissions with Observable
 - Request ActivityResult with Observable
-- Request install install packages from unknown sources with Observable
+- Request install packages from unknown sources with Observable

 More features are in developing...